kubevault/prometheus-exporter/docs/guides/platforms/multi-cluster-vault.md

 # Use a Vault Server with Multiple Kubernetes Clusters

-In this tutorial, we are going to show how to use Vault operator in multiple Kubernetes clusters with a single  Vault server.
+In this tutorial, we are going to show how to use KubeVault operator in multiple Kubernetes clusters with a single  Vault server.

 To being with, we have created two GKE clusters.

 ![cluser image](/docs/images/guides/provider/multi-cluster/gke-cluster.png)

-We are going to install Vault operator in `demo-cluster-1`.
+We are going to install KubeVault operator in `demo-cluster-1`.
 We are going to set `--cluster-name` flag.
-This flag value will be used by Vault operator when creating resources in Vault.
+This flag value will be used by KubeVault operator when creating resources in Vault.

 ```console
 $ kubectl config current-context